-- Linking to a specific page in a pdf (SimpleMind for Desktop only):
+- Linking to a specific page in a pdf (SimpleMind for Desktop):

-From the topic toolbar select link to document or web page .
+From the topic toolbar select link to document or web page select link .

 Click the pdf icon and select the pdf.
 Next, from the pdf’s table of contents select the page you want to link to.

-A branch border visually groups a branch by drawing a line around the elements in that branch.
+A group border visually groups topics by drawing a line around those topics.